moosetechnology/Famix-OpenTelemetry/README.md

     methodKey: 'method';
     argsKey: 'arguments';
     resultKey: 'result';
-    "configure the FamixValue importer"
+    "configure a FamixValue importer, this one understands JSON from the Jackson Java library"
-    importer: (FamixValueJavaJacksonImporter new "understands Java values serialized by the Jackson library"
+    importer: (FamixValueJavaJacksonImporter new
          linkedModel: javaModel;
          model: traceModel) }.
 importer import. "fills traceModel with FamixOTel and FamixValue entities"